Decathlon/vitamin-ios/Sources/VitaminUIKit/Components/Chip/README.md

 You can specify icon or image via the `icon` or `image` associated values of the variant.

-⚠️ The dismissal of the chip is not implemented in this library, it is up to you to dismiss the chip when clicked (see #action below)
+When an input chip is tapped, it is automatically removed from its superView, thus dismissed.
+That's your responsibility to deallocate this chip once removed from its superview.

 ```swift
 import Vitamin